-It’s not about the first time or the fifth.
+When discussing what happens after you lose your virginity, the question of pregnancy is bound to come up.
+Know that it’s not about the first time or the fifth.
 Whenever you have sex, there is a good chance of getting pregnant.
-Even the condom pack says that it is 99% effective and if you are a ‘Friends’ fan then you know that you can never be too sure.
-If the day is right, even a tiny sperm entering your vagina or anywhere near your vulva can get you pregnant.
+Even the condom pack says that it is 99% effective.
+If you are a ‘Friends’ fan, then you know that you can never be too sure.

 1. Your breasts will grow bigger

-2. You will be full of happy hormones
+2. You will be full of feel-good hormones

 3. Your vagina is going to widen